IBM/aspera-cli/docs/README.erb.md

 brew install ruby
 ```

-This installs a recent ruby suitable for <%=tool%>.
+This installs a recent Ruby suitable for <%=tool%>.

 If using `rvm`, one way to force use of OpenSSL 3.0 is: